Foxboron/ssh-tpm-agent/README.md

 TPM sealed keys are private keys created inside the Trusted Platform Module (TPM) and sealed in `.tpm` suffixed files.
-They are bound to the hardware they where produced on and can't be transferred to other machines.
+They are bound to the hardware they are produced on and can't be transferred to other machines.

 This allows you to utilize a native client instead of having to side load existing PKCS11 libraries into the ssh-agent and/or ssh client.